cloudmesh/classes/docs/source/overview.rst

 quizzes, and exams must be your own or that of your group, if groupwork is permitted.
 You may use the ideas of others but you must give proper credit.
-You may discuss assignments with other students but you must acknowledge them in the refrence section according to scholarly citation rules.
+You may discuss assignments with other students but you must acknowledge them in the reference section according to scholarly citation rules.
 Please also make sure that you know how to not plagerise text from other sources while reviewing citation rules.